citanus006/codeinstitute-project1-Jiris-bar/README.md

 ## Features to be added
 As scope of this project is focused on HTML and CSS so I attempted to avoid using javascript and another advanced techniques used in today's webdesign.

- - Documentation - licence (pick one from creative commons)

 ## Technologies used:
  - [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Structure and semantic content